stijnvermeeren/tijdloze-api/README.md

 The Tijdloze Website API is available as a Docker image: [stijnvermeeren/tijdloze-api](https://hub.docker.com/repository/docker/stijnvermeeren/tijdloze-api).
 Instructions on how to use this Docker image together with the frontend of the Tijdloze Website can be found in the [README for the frontend project](https://github.com/stijnvermeeren/tijdloze-frontend).

+## Requirement

+The Tijdloze Website API is built using Play Framework 2.8, which requires Java SE 8 through SE 11.

 ## Running in development mode

 ### Database setup